chrysn/aiocoap/README.rst

 :mod:`aiocoap` module documentation.

 All examples can be run directly from a source code copy.
-If you prefer to install it, the usual Python mechanisms apply.
+If you prefer to install it, the usual Python mechanisms apply (see :doc:`installation`).

 Features / Standards
 --------------------